user93390/seasnail1/README.md

-snail++
+snail++, A Meteor addon developed by: Seasnail1 and ChronosUser.

-Meteor addon developed by: Seasnail1 and ChronosUser
+### credits:

-I know development has been slow, I am going to work more on snail++
+Credits to the fabric development team, and the meteordevelopment api.

-Modules list:
+### Modules list:

 combat:
 1. AntiBurrow